 A California DUI DMV hearing provides you with an opportunity to postpone your driver's license suspension.and an attempt to prevent it altogether.
 The DMV is virtually certain to side against you without skilled representation by a lawyer who specializes in California DUI defense.

-California DUI penalties for a Vehicle Code 23152(b) VC conviction vary a great deal, depending on
+Penalties for a Vehicle Code 23152(b) VC conviction vary a great deal, depending on

 Felony DUI penalties

-Drunk driving charges typically rise to the felony level when you are involved in either (1) a DUI causing injury, or (2) have suffered your fourth or subsequent conviction in a ten-year period (which is referred to as a felony DUI based on prior convictions).
+Drunk driving consequences typically rise to the felony level when you are involved in either (1) a DUI causing injury, or (2) have suffered your fourth or subsequent conviction in a ten-year period (which is referred to as a felony DUI based on prior convictions).

 Penalties for California felony DUIs include (but are not limited to):